PHH2003/PHH2003/README.md

 ## 🚀 About Me

-- 🔭 CI am currently pursuing a career in software development.
+- 🔭 I am currently pursuing a career in software development.
 - 📝 I develop websites and applications using HTML, CSS, JavaScript and Python.
 - 🌐 I'm always improving myself with each project I get my hands on.